 Hults Bruk – their parent company being Hultafors Group, which is the name that their axes are sold under in Europe – are legendary axe-makers.
 They’ve been making axes since the end of the 17th century – over 300 years of experience.
 We can enjoy the fruits of that experience and Sweden’s long and storied tradition of crafting high-quality tools for woodworking and forestry.
-In this case, the fruit is the Hults Bruk Kisa Medium Felling axe, which is what I’m going to review in this article.
-It’s a finely-crafted tool that will last you for a lifetime and then some.
+In this case, the fruit is the Hults Bruk Kisa felling axe, which I’m going to review in this article.
 Read on to find out all about it!

 Axe Head Weight: Advertised as 2 lbs, I suspect it’s a tiny bit lighter